A product form for the general stochastic matching model: Product form

-where $\alpha$ is the normalizing constant of the measure $\Pi_B$ defined by (\ref{eq:PiB}) below. \end{theorem} The remainder of this Section is devoted to the proof of Theorem \ref{thm:main}, which, as will be demonstrated below, is based on a subtle reversibility scheme that is related to the proof of reversibility for the BM model in \cite{ABMW17}.
-Observe however that the GM model is {\em not} a particular case of BM model, so the proof below presents many specificities with respect to \cite{ABMW17}.
+\end{theorem} The remainder of this Section is devoted to the proof of Theorem \ref{thm:main}, which, as will be demonstrated below, is based on a subtle reversibility scheme that is related to the proof of reversibility for the BM model in \cite{ABMW17}.
+Let us recall however that the GM model is not a particular case of BM model, so the proof below presents many specificities with respect to \cite{ABMW17}.